IMPCT Institute

 The property that lets DeFi protocols use each other as building blocks.
 "Money legos."

-Concentrated liquidityIntroduced Day 17
+Concentrated liquidityMod 17

 The Uniswap V3 mechanism that lets LPs provide liquidity within a specific price range, improving capital efficiency.

-Constant-product formulaIntroduced Day 17
+Constant-product formulaMod 17

 The x × y = k formula used by Uniswap V2 and many other AMMs.
 The product of the two asset balances stays constant through every trade.